diagrams/diagrams-doc/manual/diagrams-manual.rst

 important difference that multiple diagrams are placed next to a single central diagram without reference to one another; simply iterating `beside` causes each of the previously appended diagrams to be taken into account when deciding where to place the next one.
+Of course, `appends` is implemented in terms of `juxtapose` (see `Juxtaposing without composing`_).

 .. class:: dia-lhs